achasveachas/react-router-nested-routes/README.md

 ## Master Detail Without Routes

 Have you ever used Apple's Messages app for your Mac?
-How about GMail?
+How about Gmail?
 What about YouTube?
 All of those apps use some version of a "Master-Detail" interface.
 This is when there is something pertaining to the entire resource, such as a list of all messages, videos, or emails, and some more detailed display of a specific item or action on another portion of the screen.
 Clicking on a new item in the list changes which item we have selected.

 ## Nesting